Vinny Finigan

 Vinny Finigan (born 4 August 1989), also known by the nickname of "Fini", is an English professional, rugby league footballer who plays for London Skolars.
 He is of Irish descent.

 Bradford bulls

 Vinny Finigan is a product of the Bradford Academy.

 Finigan made his début in Round 22 (Salford) of the 2010 Season on the wing, in place of the injured Stuart Reardon.
 He played for the rest of the season including Round 27 (Wigan).
 Finigan scored against Salford (2 tries) and Hull Kingston Rovers (2 tries).
 At the end of the 2010 season Finigan was given a professional contract keeping him at Bradford for another year.

 In 2011 Finigan featured in three of the four pre-season games.
 He played against Halifax, Dewsbury and Keighley.
 Finigan scored against Dewsbury (2 tries) and Keighley (1 try).

-He was not selected to play in any of the league or cup game this season.
+He was not selected to play in any of the league or cup games this season.
 Finigan was dual registered with Championship side Sheffield Eagles.